| |

 Rubber Gloves

 This is what the dresser looked like when I picked it up.
 I realize it’s beautiful as it was.
-However, the one time I find a piece that is painted beautifully it turned out that color was the exact same color of the walls in the bedroom where this was going.
-What are the odds?
-Had that not been the case, I would’ve left this as-is.
-Also, my original design plan for this bedroom was for an unfinished wood dresser, so there were 2 legitimate reasons to tackle this project.
+However, the one time I found a piece that was painted beautifully, it turned out that the color was the exact same color as the walls in the bedroom where this was going.

 vintage whitney dresser

-First I removed the drawers and brought the dresser outside.
-The chemical stripper I used is called Zip Strip, and while it’s not the worst thing I ever smelled, it definitely needs to be done outside or in a really well-ventilated area.
+First, I removed the drawers and brought the dresser outside.
+The chemical stripper I used is called Zip Strip, and while it’s not the worst thing I’ve ever smelled, it definitely needs to be done outside or in a really well-ventilated area.
 I purchased it from a local hardware store.
 I did an online search and found it isn’t carried in the major stores as I would expect.

 You should wear rubber gloves & safety glasses when using these chemicals to protect your skin.
-I had a drop or two splatter on my arm and it was uncomfortable.
+I had a drop or two splatter on my arm, and it was uncomfortable.

 Then I used a spackle knife to scrape off the paint in the areas where I applied the zip strip.
-I found using one straight motion rather than a back and forth motion was much more effective.
+I found using one straight motion rather than a back-and-forth motion was much more effective.

 I did all the flat surfaces this way, sometimes going over stubborn areas twice.